and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 - Weakness and/or reduced range of motion in the shoulder

 Sometimes, shoulder arthritis can occur along with other injuries, including rotator cuff tears and fractures.
 These patients may need a different surgical approach than patients who only have arthritis.
-Dr. Porter evaluates all patients on an individual basis and will make recommendations based on the patient’s needs.
+Dr. Cahill evaluates all patients on an individual basis and will make recommendations based on the patient’s needs.

 Shoulder Replacement & Resurfacing Procedures

-Whenever possible, Dr. Porter recommends a less invasive procedure called shoulder resurfacing with an inlay glenoid.
+Whenever possible, Dr. Cahill recommends a less invasive procedure called shoulder resurfacing with an inlay glenoid.
 Many patients are eligible for this procedure, and though it is a newer procedure, research shows that patients with this procedure are still doing great at the 10-year mark.

 The shoulder is a “ball-and-socket” joint, with the ball-shaped head of the humerus (upper arm) fitting into a socket in the shoulder blade.
 Traditional total shoulder replacement involves removing the entire “ball” and replacing it with a large metal implant, as well as replacing the socket with an implant.
-With shoulder resurfacing, Dr. Porter is able to preserve much more of the patient’s normal anatomy.
+With shoulder resurfacing, Dr. Cahill is able to preserve much more of the patient’s normal anatomy.
 Instead of removing the entire head of the humerus, a metal cap is placed over the damaged area of the shoulder.
 There are different-sized caps available so that only the damaged portion of the shoulder is resurfaced.

 There are several benefits to shoulder resurfacing, including: